oomph-lib/oomph-lib/README.md

 git clone https://github.com/oomph-lib/oomph-lib.git
 ```

 `oomph-lib` uses CMake and Ninja to build and install the project.
 You will also need a sufficiently up-to-date compiler.
-Make sure you have sufficiently recent versions of these programs installed on your computer.
-The requirements are as follows:
+The minimum requirements are as follows:

 ### CMake